napari/napari-workshop-template/napari-workshops/intro_napari_GUI.md

     * Merge layers:
         * With both layers selected, click **Merge to Stack** to combine the **nuclei** and **membrane** layers to make a single layer with an additional slider that controls the channel axis.
     * Rename this layer to **cells** by double clicking the layer in the layer list and replacing the text.
-    * Rename the sliders **Ch** and **Z** by double clicking the **0** and **1** on the left side of the sliders and replacing the text.
+    * Rename the dimension sliders at the bottom of the canvas to read **Ch** and **Z** by double clicking the **0** and **1** on the left side of the sliders and replacing the text.

     * Explore the data using the sliders.
     * Open the layer action menu and split the stacks with the **Split Stack** command.

         ```{note}
-        **Split Stack** divides a layer in its *first listed dimension* (e.g. proper metadata will have [channel, z, y, x]), which would have index `0` and should be represented by the bottom-most slider.
+        **Split Stack** divides a layer in its *first listed dimension*, which would have index `0` and should be represented by the bottom-most slider.
 In this case, selecting the newly merged layer will separate the channels into separate layers.
 Meanwhile, applying **Split Stack** to one of the resulting layers will split the layer into a set of 2D layers for each of the z slices.

         ```

 ## Explore Layer Types

 The Points, Shapes, and Labels layers can be used for annotating you image layers and are accessible through the GUI buttons.
 Additional data layers (Surfaces, Tracks, and Vectors) are available through the API.
-For guides to using the various, please see the [napari layer guides](https://napari.org/stable/howtos/layers/index.html).
+For guides to using the various layer types, please see the [napari layer guides](https://napari.org/stable/howtos/layers/index.html).

 * Add a points, shapes, or labels layer using the buttons above the layers list.
     * These layers will be blank to begin with.